microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 | Operation          | Matrix Scope          | Matrix Layout          |
 |--------------------|-----------------------|------------------------|
 | `Matrix::Store(*)` | `Wave`, `ThreadGroup` | `RowMajor`, `ColMajor` |

+The matrix `Store` methods store the matrix data to a target `RWByteAddressBuffer` or `groupshared` array.
+When storing to `RWByteAddressBuffer` objects the data is stored in the component type of the matrix object.
+When storing to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type if the data types do not match.

 #### Matrix::Accumulate